Actively Recruiting

 • Neovascularization in the study eye

-• Intraocular surgery in the study eye within 3 months before screening
+• Intraocular surgery within 3 months before screening in the study eye

-• Active intraocular inflammation in any eye
+• Acute intraocular inflammation in any eye

-• Diabetic retinopathy (non-proliferative or proliferative) in the study eye
+• Diabetic retinopathy in the study eye

-• Retinal detachment history in the study eye
+• Retinal detachment in the study eye

 • Dry or exudative age-related macular degeneration affecting the study eye

-• Macular edema in the study eye
+• Macular edema of any origin in the study eye

-• Planned cataract or other eye surgery during the study period (except laser trabeculoplasty)
+• Planned cataract or other eye surgery during the study in the study eye (except laser trabeculoplasty)

-• Presence of active implants
+• Active implants

-• Difficult-to-control general illnesses that could interfere with study routines
+• Difficult to control general illnesses that could interfere with study routines

-• Poor general health according to investigator
+• Poor general condition per investigator

 • Participation in another interventional study or recent interventions within 30 days